 Caralluma decora, Obesia decora, Orbea decora, Piaranthus decorus, Stapelia decora, Stisseria decora, Ceropegia geminata subsp. decora

-Piaranthus geminatus subsp. decorus is a succulent that spread over the ground, forming large cushions of jointed stems.
-The stems are green, decumbent, 4-angled, up to 2 inches (5 cm) long, up to 0.8 inches (2 cm) thick, and have 3 to 5 small, tubercle-like teeth along each angle.
-Flowers are starfish-like, cream-yellow or green-yellow with bright to dark red-brown or brown dots, patches or transverse bands, and densely velvety-hairy.
+Piaranthus geminatus subsp. decorus is a succulent plant that spreads over the ground, forming large cushions of jointed stems.
+The stems are green, decumbent, 4-angled, up to 2 inches (5 cm) long and 0.8 inches (2 cm) thick, and have 3 to 5 small, tubercle-like teeth along each angle.
+Flowers are starfish-like, densely velvety-hairy, cream-yellow or green-yellow with bright to dark red-brown or brown dots, patches, or transverse bands.
 They appear in small bunches at the tips of the young stems.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 Stapeliads require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.